OctagonAI/kalshi-deep-trading-bot/README.md

 A straightforward trading bot for Kalshi prediction markets that uses Octagon Deep Research for market analysis and OpenAI for structured betting decisions.

+## ⚠️ Financial Disclaimer

+**IMPORTANT: This software is provided for educational and research purposes only.
+Trading prediction markets involves significant financial risk.**

+- **No Financial Advice**: This bot does not provide financial advice.
+All trading decisions are made by automated algorithms and should not be considered investment recommendations.
+- **Risk of Loss**: Trading prediction markets can result in substantial financial losses.
+You may lose some or all of your invested capital.
+- **No Liability**: Octagon AI, its affiliates, and contributors are not liable for any trading losses, damages, or other financial consequences resulting from the use of this software.
+- **Use at Your Own Risk**: By using this software, you acknowledge that you understand the risks involved and that you are solely responsible for any trading decisions and their outcomes.
+- **No Warranty**: This software is provided "as is" without any warranties or guarantees of performance, accuracy, or profitability.

+**Please trade responsibly and only with capital you can afford to lose.**

 ## How It Works

 The bot follows a simple 4-step workflow: